Cologne Travel Guide

 Cologne (or Köln) is one of the largest cities in Germany, and a bustling hub of media and business on the Rhine.
 The dramatic Kölner Dom can be seen from miles away, and a number of other beautiful Gothic and Romanesque churches dot the city.
 There are also museums dedicated to Roman history, modern and religious art, ethnology, sports, and even chocolate.

 There are also two lovely, massive park areas in the city containing a number of distinct parks and recreational areas and several beer gardens; in warm weather there is a fun outdoor culture in Cologne and thousands of people gather in these areas for picnics, sports and socialising.
-Several pedestrian streets, called Hohe Strasse and Schildergasse, offer interesting shops, cafes and street music.
+In addition, the two pedestrian strips of Hohe Strasse and Schildergasse offer interesting shops, cafes and street music.

-Cologne is well known for its Veedel or traditional neighborhoods; one of the most interesting for tourists is the bohemian Agnesviertel neighbourhood where you can find local fashion designers, bookshops, bars, and art galleries.
+Cologne is well known for its Veedel or traditional neighbourhoods; one of the most interesting districts for tourists is the bohemian Agnesviertel neighbourhood where visitors can find local fashion designers, bookshops, bars, and art galleries.

 Cologne has a vibrant and colourful cultural life, with its locally-brewed Kölsch beer and other gastronomic specialties, and is known as the gay capital of Germany with a large Gay Pride event held every year.
 The local inhabitants are known to be very friendly, sociable and liberal, making Cologne one of the best German cities in which to meet people and make friends.

 We are looking for contributors for our Cologne travel guide.
 If you are a local, a regular traveller to Cologne or a travel professional with time to contribute and answer occasional forum questions, please contact us.